Tresjs/tres/docs/blog/announcing-cientos-3-2-0.md

 The number of tweaks you can do here is out of this world, check it out[here](https://cientos.tresjs.org/guide/controls/camera-controls.html)

-### Big thanks to [notarun](https://github.com/notarun) for this amazing contribution.✨
+Big thanks to [notarun](https://github.com/notarun) for this amazing contribution.

-for this amazing contribution.

 ## New Event isLocked in (PointerLockControls)